ajmorton/advent_of_code/2023-nim/Thoughts.md

 F
 C
 Didn't pop up until I walked through every single connection point one by one.
 Must've looked over the connection graph 5 times before finding it and the code was only ~120 lines.
 I introduced it after solving part 1 as well for bonus pain.

 Code is in an awful state atm and 16 seconds to run.
 Deal with that later.
 Since this is AoC there'll be a way to get runtime down.
 There's probably a node N which will partition the graph when removed.
 Then finding the longest paths `start -> N` and `n -> end` can be summed for the total path and drastically cut the search space.

+Speed up:
-Speed up: A lot of effort to get this down to ~215 ms and the code is **ugly**.
+A lot of effort to get this down to ~215 ms and the code is **ugly**.
 My 1 millisecond per day goal is in rough shape.
 Steps to bring runtime down are as follows:

+Step 1:
-1: Avoid anything with a dynamic size.
+Avoid anything with a dynamic size.
 An `array[4, Foo]` which null fields is faster to iterate over than a `seq[Foo]` of length 1 or 2.
 Make sure to check for null vals properly.

+Step 2:
-2: No hashing where possible.
+No hashing where possible.
 HashSets also become `array`s with a bit of effort to convert keys into a simple integer so we can index into the array.

+Step 3:
-3: Continuing from 2) sets can be replaced with bitmaps, and bitmaps with integers if the set is small enough.
+Continuing from 2) sets can be replaced with bitmaps, and bitmaps with integers if the set is small enough.
 Nim has native `set`s, and `intset`s but both are slower than sticking everything into an `int64`.
 This needed heavy effort to prune the conenction graphs to under 64 nodes (both have 36), particularly for part1 where the connections aren't symmetric.

+Step 4:
-4: One the nodes have been processed there's no need to track their original loction in the array and an `(int, int)` position can become a `int` posId.
+One the nodes have been processed there's no need to track their original loction in the array and an `(int, int)` position can become a `int` posId.
 The connection building logic is much larger than the traversal.
 Blah blah sharpen axe three hours cut for one.

+Step 5:
-5: Reducing the size of types slowed things down?
+Reducing the size of types slowed things down?
 Tried changing `Conn` from two `int`s into two `int32`s so that it would fit in a single machine word.
 This causes a 10ms slowdown.
 Then tried `int16` and this slowed it down by 15ms.
 Perhaps the int conversions are expensive?
 Everything is single-threaded so there's no cache line contention and smaller types should mean fewer cache misses.
 The connections array is 2kB using `int64` and 512 bytes using `int16`, and `sysctl` tells me I have 64kB of L1d cache so everything fits in L1 regardless I guess.

+Step 6:
-6: Even after all this there's still 30,580,294 nodes being explored.
+Even after all this there's still 30,580,294 nodes being explored.
 Any node pruning feels like it'll be speculative and not provably correct.
 I don't see any obvious wins on this front, and this'll obviously be the next step to improve runtime. edit: Exploit the fact that the endPoint is only connected to a single node, and therefore any path that enters this node must travel directly to the end pos, otherwise the end pos is unreachable.
 Drops the state space by 40% and runtime along with it.
 125 ms.

+Step 7:
-7: Finally needed to bring in `{.experimental: "parallel".}`.
+Finally needed to bring in `{.experimental: "parallel".}`.
 64 threads -> 4x speedup.
 Not sure why 64 is the magic number here since this laptop has 4 cores and no hyperthreading.

 ## Day 24: Never Tell Me The Odds
 Simple algebra for part 1.
 Part 2 was a slog.
-Seeing a lot of solutions using Z3, but that defeats the point of AoC imo. floating point caused some real hairy issues today and I've written the world's worst equality check with the `~~=` function.
+Seeing a lot of solutions using Z3, but that defeats the point of AoC imo.
+Floating point caused some real hairy issues today and I've written the world's worst equality check with the `~~=` function.
 Part 2 is now done and cleanup to come soon-ish(?).

 ## Day 25: Snowverload
 Not too enthused by the past two days since they both just required plugging the problem into an external library.
 Still need to write up a proper solution since the current one uses randomness until we're lucky enough to pick three pairs of nodes that cross the minCut boundary.
 Runtime is... long.
 35 seconds?
 35 minutes?
 We'll never really know.

+Speed up:
-Speed up: Much simpler solution making use of the fact that we know the minCur lengths is 3.
+Much simpler solution making use of the fact that we know the minCur lengths is 3.
 Way faster, way neater.
 Sub 1 ms looks within reach.